-Many hunters simply want to know what the best mallard duck call is.
-But this question can only be answered by understanding which type will be best suited for the type of hunting situations encountered along with skill level of the operator.
+Many hunters rely on a salesman or friend when searching for the best duck call.
+But this question can only be answered by understanding which type will be most suited for the type of hunting situations on any given day along with skill level of the operator.
 For instance extra volume will be needed when hunting during high winds, migrator days, competitive situations, or when hunting wide open areas and pulling ducks from a distance.
-But too effectively work educated or call shy ducks most often a softer more easily controlled instrument is best.
+But too effectively work educated or call shy ducks most often a softer more easily controlled duck call will yield better results.
 Then again there is still the decision between a single or double reed design.
 There just is no simple answer to the best, or what is the magic flute so many hunters hunt for.

-Open Water Calls Produce the greatest volume and are a good choice when you're hunting wide-open areas, windy conditions, migrating ducks, aggressive ducks, and can be effective when hunting in areas with a high degree of competition.
+Open Water Calls produce the greatest volume and are a good choice when you're hunting wide-open areas, windy conditions, migrating ducks, aggressive ducks, and can be effective when hunting in areas with a high degree of competition.
 Utilizing an exhaust port with a large diameter this call is designed to deliver its best sound at a higher volume levels and the choice of competition callers.
-While many are advertised to produce the loudest hail to the softest quack it is very difficult for most hunters to get realistic sounds along with control of volume on the lower end of volume capability.
+While many are advertised to produce the loudest hail to the softest quack it is very difficult for most hunters to get realistic sounds along with control of volume on the low end in respect to volume.

 Mid-Range Calls offer the greatest degree of versatility to the hunter and are perfect choice when an open water style may be too much but yet a timber style just isn't enough.
-We use this type a great deal throughout the year because they are extremely versatile and can be used in a variety of different conditions and terrains.
-This style usually has both a realistic sounding low end, fairly simple to control, and enough volume to get the ducks attention of distant ducks.
+With a slightly smaller diameter exhaust port this style has both a realistic sounding low end, fairly simple to control, and enough volume to get the ducks attention of distant ducks.
 By no means would I consider this a replacement of the timber style for finishing ducks.

 Timber Duck Calls produce the softest and most realistic sound along with being to very easy to control when finessing ducks into the decoys.
 By no means just for the timber, but an excellent choice to use in any of the following situations; tight closed in areas, calm days, call shy or heavily hunted mallards, or ducks that you're hunting over ice and whenever you need to sound as realistic and natural as possible.
 This style would be my personal favorite and the most often used by myself in the field.

 So what's best choice between acrylic, polycarbonate, or wood?
-Your budget, choice of appearance, and personal preference.
+Your budget and personal choice.
 Acrylic has really become popular choice for contest callers along with manufactures that want to sell a lot of product as this material is most easily turned on CNC lathes.
 Most would agree that acrylic will generate the loudest and sharpest notes along with a consistent pitch when wet from normal use.
 In contrast wooden calls will produce a more natural mellow sound and since I am hunting ducks versus judges wood has always been my preferred choice.
-One advantage of plastic over wood is that acrylic will not change in pitch in wet, or require much care.
-Wooden calls should always be separated when not in so as the insert doesn’t get stuck in the barrel and may need to be refinished throughout their life time.
-When choosing wood make sure the insert end of the barrel is banded in order to prevent cracking.
+It is important to note with wooden calls that the insert be removed from the barrel after use to prevent a stuck insert.
+When choosing wood make sure the barrel is banded in order to prevent cracking.
 Bottom line, a hunter with competent calling skills will kill ducks using a call made from almost any material so once again it's a matter of personal choice.